-"Fortunately, every Iowan (person of Iowa) who was accused by 709C has been removed from the registry of sex offenders," says Haught.
-"There are two other people who are still in prison based solely on the former status, the 709C, and we are trying to help them get out of jail, or at least to have a board of parole."
+"Fortunately, every Iowan (person from Iowa) who was accused by 709C has already been removed from the registry of sex offenders," says Haught.
+"There are two other people who are still in jail based solely on the old status, the 709C, and we are trying to help them get out of jail, or at least have a parole board."

-As Bogardus, he will still have a criminal conviction on your record, the removal of sex offender registry status allowed him to resume his career 23 years as certified nursing assistant.
+As for Bogardus, he is still going to have a criminal conviction on his record, the state's record-keeping of sex offenders allowed him to resume his 23 career as a certified nursing assistant.